-The center of Labuan Bajo is about a 5 minute drive from the airport.
+The center of Labuan Bajo is about a 5-minute drive from the airport.
 Stay the night in the city center and leave the next morning at 7 a.m. for the dreamy Komodo Islands.
 Most Komodo Tour companies offer a pickup service, which is very convenient!
-They will drive you to the harbour in the morning to get on the boat the the Komodo National Park.
+They will drive you to the harbor in the morning to get on the boat to the Komodo National Park.

 Hotel tip ➳ Stay at the Seaesta Hostel & Hotel.
-This is the chillest hostel I’ve ever stayed at!
+This is the most chill hostel I’ve ever stayed at!
 And it looks like Santorini.

 2-Day Live Aboard

 The best way to explore these islands is with a 2 or 3-days live-aboard trip.
-With a boat you’ll sail along the best spots, visit the most beautiful highlights and all the snorkelling gear, food and sleeping arrangements are included.
+With a boat, you’ll sail along with the best spots, visit the most beautiful highlights and all the snorkeling gear, food, and sleeping arrangements are included.

 Be keen on selecting a proper boat trip company, as there are some very bad companies out there that only want to make money and don’t focus on the experience of the people on the trip.
 That’s why I felt really lucky with Floresia Trip and the amazing Zul (the manager) who is a legend in arranging everything perfectly!

 Komodo Island Highlights

 Are you wondering what you are going to see?
 Let me tell you all about it.

 The Komodo Dragons

 There are only 4 islands In the world where you can see the Komodo dragons in real life.
 The Komodo national park houses 2 of those places: Rinca and Komodo Island!